rickyramos787/save-the-watermelon/docs/design.md

 ### `src/game.py`
 This file will handle the main game loop, player interaction, replay logic, and displaying messages to the user.

+### `src/logic.py`
+This file will handle the core game functions, such as checking guesses, revealing letters, validating win conditions, and updating slices.